guardian/service-catalogue/packages/cdk/lib/cloudquery/allow-list-tables/README.md

 # Allow List for CloudQuery Collected Tables
 We only collect data with CloudQuery for the tables that we explicitly list in source control.
-We still need skippedTables because ServiceCatalogue collects child tables automatically.
+We still need skippedTables because Cloudquery collects child tables automatically.

 ## Collected Tables
 This directory contains the collected tables for CloudQuery.